JimmyDansbo/cx16stuff/README.md

 * cx16.inc - Include file with Commander X16 specific information and macros
 * helloworld.asm - A very simple Hello World! example for the CX16
 * int-steal.asm - Show the effects of 'stealing' the IRQ vector.
+* jumptable.asm - Show how to use rts with a jumptable
 * kernal-ver.asm - Example of reading the KERNAL version
 * reset.asm - Doing a soft-reset from assembler
 * swapnib.asm - Nifty code that can swap nibbles in a byte